facebook

 “Plant closure affecting any amount of employees.
 Layoff of 50 or more employees within a 30-day period regardless of percent of workforce.
 Relocation of at least 100 miles affecting any amount of employees.”

-In other words, mass layoffs encompass all layoffs occurring in any 30-day period of 50 or more employees.
-For plant closings, all such events will trigger the CA WARN Act, regardless of how many employees are impacted.
+In other words, mass layoffs encompass all layoffs that occur within any 30-day period involving 50 or more employees.
+For plant closings, all such events will trigger the CA WARN Act, regardless of the number of employees affected.

-At the federal level, in comparison, the US DOL applies the WARN Act to all mass layoffs which “will result in an employment loss at the employment site during any 30 day period for 500 or more employees, or for 50-499 employees if they make up at least 33% of the employer’s active workforce,” as well as plant closings that “will result in an employment loss (as defined later) for 50 or more employees during any 30 day period.”
+At the federal level, in comparison, the US Department of Labor applies the WARN Act to all mass layoffs that “will result in an employment loss at the employment site during any 30-day period for 500 or more employees, or for 50-499 employees if they make up at least 33% of the employer’s active workforce,” as well as plant closings that “will result in an employment loss (as defined later) for 50 or more employees during any 30 day period.”

 What Is the WARN Act Penalty in California?